grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 4. Under *Base layer*, change the Layer type to *ArcGIS MapServer* with a Server instance of *World Ocean*.
 ![Base layer](img/Base-layer.png)
 5. Click the 'x' on the Search bar to clear your Base Layer search.
 6. CRITICAL!
-Since this is a point-in-time view, validate the *Query Type* of the formula is __Instant__ and not Range.
+Since this is a point-in-time view, validate the *Query Type* of the query is __Instant__ and not Range.
 ![Query Type](img/Query-Type.png)
 7. We want to add markers on the map.
 Again using the *Search options* in the top right, find *Data layer* and click on Layer 1 *markers*.
 We want a lookup of the country by our geoip_country_code field.
 8. To do this, under *Location*, click *Lookup* and then choose Lookup Field, geoip_country_code.
 You should now see data on your map.
 But we're not done!